 Succession planning is not a one and done activity to be undertaken at your next board retreat.
 To ensure your organization is well equipped to weather the storm of executive turnover, you must be committed to keeping your organization’s succession plan as up-to-date as possible.
 That means revisiting the plan on a regular basis to ensure that all of your bases are still covered and make updates where needed.

 Even the best nonprofit executives, board members and staff must commit to staying up-to-date on today’s best practices.
 To get new articles emailed to your inbox as they are published, subscribe to our free nonprofit blog.
-You can also watch our free nonprofit webinar, Secrets of Successful Nonprofit Fundraising.
+You can also visit our nonprofit resource library for free downloadable templates, articles, videos and other tools to keep you up to date.

 Need Help?